Atezolizumab/Vaccine Combo May Show Long-Term Survival in ES-SCLC

 After a median follow-up of 25.7 months among 18 patients who received DC vaccination at a median of 3 doses (range, 1-6), data showed a median progression-free survival (PFS) of 4.7 months (95% CI, 4.2-6.9) and a median overall survival (OS) of 11.2 months (95% CI, 6.3-17.9).
 Survival beyond 24 months occurred in 33% (n = 6) of patients; 22% (n = 4) achieved progression-free status at this time.
 Investigators reported no significant differences in long-term survival outcomes based on clinical features, PD-L1 expression, molecular subtype of SCLC, or tumor mutational burden (TMB).

-Investigators observed an expansion of XCR1-positive conventional type 1 dendritic cells (cDC1s; P = .03) and CXCR5-positive, PD-1–positive, CD8-positive T cells (P = .05) following induction in patients with long-term survival.
-The median OS was 6.7 months (95% CI, 5.0-11.6) in patients with CXCR5-positive, PD-1–positive T cell changes of less than 0.42 vs 26.0 months (95% CI, 6.8-not accessible [NA]) in those with a change of 0.42 or higher.
-Regarding the expansion of XCR1-positive DCs within cDC1, the median OS was 6.3 months (95% CI, 5.0-11.6) in those with a change of less than 0 vs 19.0 months (95% CI, 6.8-NA) in those with a change of 0 or higher.
+Investigators observed an expansion of XCR1-positive conventional type 1 DCs (cDC1s; P = .03) and CXCR5-positive, PD-1–positive, CD8-positive T cells (P = .05) following induction in patients with long-term survival.
+The median OS was 6.7 months (95% CI, 5.0-11.6) in patients with CXCR5-positive, PD-1–positive T-cell changes of less than 0.42 vs 26.0 months (95% CI, 6.8-not accessible [NA]) in those with a change of 0.42 or higher.
+Regarding the expansion of XCR1-positive DCs within cDC1, the median OS was 6.3 months (95% CI, 5.0-11.6) in those with a change of less than 0 vs 19.0 months (95% CI, 6.8-NA) in those with a change of 0 or more.

 The median OS was 16.2 months (95% CI, 7.0-NA) in patients with a DC1 percentage expansion of 0.77 or lower following DC vaccination and 6.5 months (95% CI, 6.3-6.8) in those with a change of more than 0.77.
-Regarding percentage expansion of DC2 following vaccination, the median OS was 26.0 months (95% CI, 6.3-NA) in patients with a change of 9 or lower compared with 8.9 months (95% CI, 6.3-11.6) in those with a change of more than 9.
+Regarding percentage expansion of type 2 DC following vaccination, the median OS was 26.0 months (95% CI, 6.3-NA) in patients with a change of 9 or lower compared with 8.9 months (95% CI, 6.3-11.6) in those with a change of more than 9.

-“DC vaccination plus atezolizumab demonstrated a favorable safety profile with long-term survivors,” Maria Gonzalez-Cao, MD, from Dexeus University Hospital in Barcelona, Spain, wrote with coauthors in the poster.1 “Results suggest a role of [XCR1-positive] cDC1s as mediators of response to atezolizumab.”
+“DC vaccination plus atezolizumab demonstrated a favorable safety profile with long-term survivors,” Maria González-Cao, MD, from Dexeus University Hospital in Barcelona, Spain, wrote with coauthors in the poster.1 “Results suggest a role of [XCR1-positive] cDC1s as mediators of response to atezolizumab.”

 Investigators of the multicenter, open-label study assessed DC vaccination as a therapeutic agent and as a potential mediator of immune response elicited with atezolizumab among 20 patients with ES-SCLC.
 Patients received standard induction with chemotherapy plus atezolizumab followed by a maximum of 6 doses of 10 x 106 mature DCs via intradermal administration and atezolizumab at 1200 mg intravenously every 3 weeks.
-Investigators assessed DC populations and exhausted CD8-positive T cell subsets in patient blood samples using flow cytometry, defining long survival at an 18-month cut-off.
+Investigators assessed DC populations and exhausted CD8-positive T-cell subsets in patient blood samples using flow cytometry, defining long survival at an 18-month cutoff.

 The trial’s primary end points included PFS at 6 months and the frequency and severity of adverse effects (AEs) and serious AEs.2 Secondary end points included duration of clinical benefit, OS, and objective response rate.

-Investigators categorized 6 patients as “long survivors” and 12 others who were not “long survivors.”
-The median age was 60 years (range, 53-75) and 62 years (range, 54-73), and most in each respective group were female (50% vs 58%).
-More patients with long survival had brain metastases (50% vs 17%), while a higher proportion of those without long survival had bone metastases (0% vs 50%).
+Investigators categorized 6 patients as long survivors and 12 others who were not long survivors.
+The median age was 60 years (range, 53-75) and 62 years (range, 54-73), respectively, and most patients in each respective group were women (50% vs 58%).
+More patients with long survival had brain metastases (50% vs 17%), whereas a higher proportion of those without long survival had bone metastases (0% vs 50%).
 Among 3 and 9 evaluable patients in each group, the median TMB was 29 (range, 24-30) and 23 (range, 20-29), respectively.

 References